 Will I Have to Go to Court?

 We understand that many truck accident victims are wary of bringing a lawsuit that may take several months or years to resolve.
 But the reality is that litigation is only necessary in a small minority in cases.
-At the Law Office of Rick J. DeMedeiros, P.C., our first priority is always to negotiate a settlement with the defendant and its insurance company.
+At DeMedeiros Injury Law, our first priority is always to negotiate a settlement with the defendant and its insurance company.
 Indeed, we find that in many situations, simply having a skilled lawyer makes the insurance company more likely to negotiate a fair and complete settlement.

 But if negotiations fail to produce an outcome that you find acceptable, we are prepared to fully litigate your case in court.
 This means that a judge or jury will determine if you are entitled to compensation, and if so, how much.
 Under Georgia law you may seek damages for medical expenses, lost income, pain and suffering, mental anguish, and other financial losses.
 And depending on the nature of the defendant’s’ conduct, you may also be able to seek punitive damages.